7 reasons your toilet keeps getting blocked

 2. Female hygiene products

-We are regularly called to clear blocked drains that are caused by female hygiene products being incorrectly disposed of down the toilet.
+We are regularly called to clear blocked drains that are caused by tampons and other female hygiene products being incorrectly disposed of down the toilet.
 These products are too big and bulky for sewerage systems and they aren't designed to break down like toilet paper.

 How to avoid - always have a bin next to the toilet and dispose of sanitary items in trash.